winegui/WineGUI/README.md

 You can find the latest version on the [Releases page](https://gitlab.melroy.org/melroy/winegui/-/releases) of GitLab.

-Download the WineGUI package you require for your Linux distribution (we provide `.deb`, `.rpm` and `.tar.gz` files).
-Typically you should use `.deb` file for Ubuntu and Linux Mint distros.
+Download the WineGUI package you require for your Linux distribution.
+I provide `.deb`, `.rpm` and `.tar.gz` files:

+- Use the `.deb` package file for Ubuntu, Debian, Linux Mint, Zorin OS, MX linux, and other Debian-based distributions.
+- Use the `.rpm` package for Fedora, RHEL, and similar distributions.
+- The `.tar.gz` file is available for manual installation or standalone usage.

 Install the package and you are ready to go!
 WineGUI should be listed in your menu.

+**Run-time requirement:** Wine v9 or higher.

 ## Features